Learning Infinite-Layer Networks: Without the Kernel Trick: Algorithm

 We next turn to present \algref{alg:main}, from which our main result is derived.
 The algorithm is similar in spirit to Online Gradient Descent (OGD) \cite{Zinkevich03}, but with some important modifications that are necessary for our analysis.

-We first introduce the problem in the terminology of online convex optimization, as in \cite{Zinkevich03}.
+We first introduce the problem in the terminology of online convex optimization, as in \citet{Zinkevich03}.
 At iteration $t$ our algorithm outputs a hypothesis $f_t$.
 It then receives as feedback $(\xx_t,y_t)$, and suffers a loss $\ell_t(f_t)$ as in \eqref{eq:loss}.
 The objective of the algorithm is to minimize the regret against a benchmark of $B$-bounded functions, as in \eqref{eq:regret}.

 A classic approach to the problem is to exploit the OGD algorithm.
-Its simplest version would be to update $f_{t+1} \to f_t - \eta \nabla_t$ where $\eta$ is a step size, and $\nabla_t$ is the gradient of the loss wrt $f$ at $f_t$.
-In our case, $\nabla_t$ is given by: \be \nabla_t = \left(y_t - \scalar{f_t}{\xxtp}\right) \xxtp \ee Applying this update would also result in a function $f_t = \sum_{i=1}^t \alpha_i \xxtp$ as we have in \algref{alg:main} (but with different $\alpha_i$ from ours).
+Its simplest version would be to update $f_{t+1} \to f_t - \eta \nabla_t$ where $\eta$ is a step size, and $\nabla_t$ is the gradient of the loss w.r.t. $f$ at $f_t$.
+In our case, $\nabla_t$ is given by: \be \nabla_t = \left(\scalar{f_t}{\xxtp} - y_t \right) \xxtp \ee Applying this update would also result in a function $f_t = \sum_{i=1}^t \alpha_i \xxtp$ as we have in \algref{alg:main} (but with different $\alpha_i$ from ours).
 However, in our setting this update is not applicable since the scalar product $\scalar{f_t}{\xxtp}$ is not available.
 One alternative is to use a stochastic unbiased estimate of the gradient that we denote by $\bar{\nabla}_t$.
 This induces an update step $\vv_{t+1} \to \vv_t -\eta \bar{\nabla}_t$.
-One can show that OGD with such an estimated gradient enjoys the following regret bound for every $\|\vv^*\|\le B$ (see for example \cite{shalev2011online}): Where $\Var{\bar{\nabla}_t} = \expect{\|\bar{\nabla}_t-\nabla_t\|^2}$.
-We can bound the first two terms using standard techniques applicable for the squared loss (as appeared for example in \cite{zhang2004solving} or \cite{srebro2010smoothness}).
+One can show that OGD with such an estimated gradient enjoys the following upper bound on the regret $\expect{\sum \ell_t(\vv_t) - \ell_t(\vv^*)}$ for every $\|\vv^*\|\le B$ \citep[e.g., see][]{shalev2011online}:

+where $\Var{\bar{\nabla}_t} = \expect{\|\bar{\nabla}_t-\nabla_t\|^2}$.
+We can bound the first two terms using standard techniques applicable for the squared loss \citep[e.g., see][]{zhang2004solving,srebro2010smoothness}.
 The third term depends on our choice of gradient estimate.
-There are multiple possible choices for such an estimate, and we use a version which facilitates our analysis.
+There are various choices for such an estimate, and we use a version which facilitates our analysis, as explained below.